-Christina L. Costley's practice focuses on business litigation.
+Christina L. Costley focuses her practice on complex business litigation.
 She represents public corporations and their officers and directors in securities class actions, shareholder derivative lawsuits, Securities and Exchange Commission (SEC) enforcement proceedings and internal investigations.
 Christina has handled several high-profile securities class actions, including cases involving Blue Coat Systems, International Rectifier, Mercury Interactive, Ormat Technologies, Portal Software, Sigma Designs and Veritas Software.
 She has also handled cases involving mergers and other similar fundamental corporate transactions, including cases for DemandTec, Tekelec and First PacTrust Bancorp.
-In addition, Christina has substantial experience representing software companies in all forms of litigation, including trade secret, breach of contract cases and environmental litigation.
+In addition, Christina has substantial experience representing software companies in all forms of litigation, including trade secret, breach of contract, and consumer class action claims.

 Prior to joining Katten, Christina was an associate at Wilson Sonsini Goodrich & Rosati and Sheppard Mullin Richter & Hampton LLP.
 While in law school, she was a member of the California Law Review and Honors Moot Court Board and received the Prosser Award in Federal Criminal Law.